paulvercoustre/Massive-Data-Processing/README.md

       conf.setClass(Job.MAP_OUTPUT_COMPRESS_CODEC, BZip2Codec.class,
 ```

 We obtain similar results and the run time is almost the same : 1 min  18sec.
 The fact that compression does not seem to have a significant impact may be due to the relatively small size of the data we are working with.
-When scaling up, the impact of compression is usually blatant. (see [Job Tracker](image/Screen_Shot_Stop_Words_10_reducers_map_compression)).jpg
+When scaling up, the impact of compression is usually blatant. (see [Job Tracker](image/Screen_Shot_Stop_Words_10_reducers_map_compression.jpg))

 #### iv.
 (5) Run the same program again, this time using 50 reducers.
 Report the execution time.
 Is there any difference in the execution time, compared to the previous execution?
 Why?

+Here we simply need to change `java
+job.setNumReduceTasks(10);
+` to `java
+job.setNumReduceTasks(50);
+`

+We output is composed of 50 seperate files and the run time is signifcantly longer than the previous jobs: 4mins 31sec.
+Again, this makes sense because we are running on a single machine therefore each reducer has to wait for the previous reducer to be done with it's work before it can start operating. (see [Job Tracker](image/Screen_Shot_Stop_Words_50_reducers.jpg))